codingblocks/qit-podcast-feed-loader/README.md

 It loads podcast feed urls from a file, normalizes them, and then updates them in a search engine.
 Currently only supports Azure Search.

-Read more about it here: [Podcast Feed Loader on the wiki](https://github.com/codingblocks/podcast-app/wiki/Podcast-Feed-Loader)
+Read more about it HERE: [Podcast Feed Loader on the wiki](https://github.com/codingblocks/podcast-app/wiki/Podcast-Feed-Loader)

 ### Running with Docker